openhab/openhab-addons/bundles/org.openhab.io.imperihome/README.md

 ## Installation

-The ImperiHome integration service can be installed through the Paper UI.
-Navigate to Add-ons &gt; Misc and click Install.
+The ImperiHome integration service can be installed through the "Misc" add-ons category in the UI.

-<a name="configuration"></a>

 ## Configuration

 ### openHAB Add-on

 To configure the ImperiHome integration add-on in openHAB, create a _imperihome.cfg_ file in the _conf/services_ directory.
 The following configuration options can be used:

 **System ID**

 The ImperiHome integration service identifies itself to ImperiHome using a system ID.
 By default the unique identifier of your openHAB installation is used.
 To override the ID, use the _system.id_ configuration option.

 ```
 system.id=my-openhab-123